chef/chef-workstation/docs-chef-io/content/workstation/knife_node.md

 ## list

-Use the `list` argument to view all of the nodes that exist on a Chef Infra Server.
+Use the `list` argument to view the nodes that exist on a Chef Infra Server.

 ### Syntax